COLORADO COMMUNITY COLLEGE SYSTEM

 - An appeal is not an opportunity for an appeals officer or committee to substitute their judgment for that of the CSSO or designee merely because they disagree with its finding and/or sanctions.

 - Appeals decisions are to be deferential to the original decision, making changes to the findings only where there is clear error and a compelling justification to do so.

 - Sanctions imposed are implemented immediately unless the CSSO or designee stays their implementation in extraordinary circumstances, pending the outcome of the appeal.

-- The appeals officer or committee will render a written decision on the appeal to all parties within four (4) days from receiving the appeal request.
+- The appeals officer or committee will render a written decision on the appeal to all parties within seven (7) days from receiving the appeal request.
 The committee’s decision to deny appeal requests is final.